My Royal Canal Run – June 21st 2019.

 It didn’t feel like too long before we reached the Royal Canal Amenity Group boat house which to me was the sign that we had finally left Dublin and were now in Co.
 Kildare.
 The lights from Leixlip Confey Train Station could be seen up ahead and this would be our next rest stop.
 Given I had a large group of relay runners with me coming out of the city I had organised with Colin that he would get 3 large pizzas, a pepperoni, a margarita and a multiple topping one to have ready at Leixlip Confey.
 Dave and I came off the canal and down to the railway car park.
 As I went over Cope Bridge I could see the head torches of John and Paddy close behind, Ros a little way back and Paul in the distance.
 It was 02:19am when I got to Confey.

 Dave and I turned the corner into the car park to see a table loaded with 3 pizzas and several bottles of water.
 It was a nice spread.
-Dave’s wife Fona who I also went to college with was there to pick him up.
 I quite happily had 3 slices of pizza as I waited for the others to join us.
 Not long after John and Paddy showed up and I gave Paddy and Dave their dog tags as they were finishing here.
 John took the opportunity to rob a pair of my brother’s socks.
 Colin took me aside for a minute to tell me that Paul had decided he too would call it a day in Leixlip.
 After the technical section we had been through and the fact he had work the next morning I know he made the right decision here though I know he would have liked to have continued on further.

 It was at this point that I realised that Ros had yet to show up.
 I said this to JC who called him and it turned out he had missed the bridge and had carried on past us.
 With that I gave Paul his dog tag, thanked everyone and John and myself made tracks to catch up with Ros.
 I asked the crew to do their best to get to Leixlip Louisa Bridge where Ros was so he could grab a slice of pizza before we went on for Maynooth.